’90 Day Fiancé’s’ Nicole Nafziger Nearing Four-Year Anniversary With Azan, Fans Get Heated

 Nicole Nafziger shared a brand new Instagram post today, and it was a screenshot of her and her daughter, May, FaceTiming with Azan Tefou.
 The 90 Day Fiancé star has been going back and forth with her Moroccan lover for a while now, and many fans have been keeping up with them.

-Nafziger reflected on the four years she’s been with Azan in the captions, and sounded hopeful about their future.
+Nafziger reflected on the four years she’s been with Azan in the captions and sounded hopeful about their future.

 The Instagram post showed Azan smiling in a dark room, as May’s face took up most of the screen with Nicole to her right.
-It’s been liked over 7,600 times, and plenty of people stopped by with a comment or two.
+It’s been liked over 7,600 times and plenty of people stopped by with a comment or two.

 There were some haters in the mix, but also, many fans encouraged Nicole to ignore the negativity.
 It’s hardly the first time that the couple has been on the receiving end of criticism, with Azan’s motives constantly being questioned both on-air and off-air.